 Do you think you have to have lots of money to travel?
 We’ll think again.
 I’ve put together The Ultimate Guide To Traveling When You’re Broke, to show you how you can travel on very little money.

 I’ve always traveled no matter how much money I had.
-When I was much poorer than today, I took a trip to Myrtle Beach, SC for a week, on just over $100.
-I ate peanut butter and cheese sandwiches and shared a hotel room with 7 other people, but all these years later I still have some great memories and photos.
+When I was much poorer than today, I took a trip to Myrtle Beach, SC for a week, at just over $100.
+I ate peanut butter and cheese sandwiches and shared a hotel room with seven other people, but all these years later I still have some great memories and photos.

 The point is that you have to make travel a priority if you want it bad enough, you will find a way.
 If eating out, shopping, and buying the latest gadget is more important to you, then you probably won’t be traveling as much if you have a lower income.

-First, create a budget sheet that lists your income and expenses and look at where your money is going.
-Keep track of every dollar you spend for one month so you get an accurate look at what you’re spending your money on.
+First, create a budget sheet that lists your income and expenses and looks at where your money is going.
+Keep track of every dollar you spend for one month, so you get an accurate look at what you’re wasting your money on.
 You might also want to read Four Tips For Becoming Debt Free for additional help on eliminating expenses.
 For more money saving tips read 15+ Finance Bloggers Share Their Top Money Saving Tips.

 It may be shocking to see where the money is going.
-When I did this I was amazed at how much money we were spending for food for two people.
-Most of it was because of the frequent stops to convenient stores for a bottle of soda, a pack of donuts, a carton of milk, it all added up to a pretty big expense at the end of the month.
+When I did this, I was amazed at how much money we were spending on food for two people.
+Most of it was because of the frequent stops to convenience stores for a bottle of soda, a pack of donuts, a carton of milk, it all added up to a pretty big expense at the end of the month.
 I bet you’ll be surprised too when you see how a few dollars here and there turns into a few hundred dollars at the end of the month.